|

 Extrusion

-attachments) To
+To

-close an open bite after
+close an open bite after growth has finished, and if it has not

 broader than required to pose a spring wire on them.
 Such tiny,

-active splint treatment (see below), for
+cleaning.
+They are common in active splint treatment (see below),

-the desired force to them.
-Here,
+direct the desired force to them.

-grip to the surrounding spring of a speech-friendly
+Here, the attachments give a grip to the surrounding spring of a

-upper and lower jaw.
+jaw.
 Attachments

 can also be used to improve anchoring clasps in difficult cases